Golf: Tee It Up!: Gameplay

 Players can play online with Xbox Live.
 The game is relatively short with only three total playable courses.
-Two 18-hole courses are included with Golf: Tee It Up!, Caribbean and Parkland.
-Caribbean is the easier of the two and based on any number of tropical resorts.
-Parkland is very loosely based on St Andrews Links including stone ruins and obstacles.
-On September 3, 2008, an expansion course, Desert Course, became available on Xbox Live as downloadable content.
+Two 18-hole courses are included with Golf: Tee It Up!: Caribbean, which is the easier of the two and based on any number of tropical resorts, and Parkland, which is very loosely based on St Andrews Links, including stone ruins and obstacles.
+On September 3, 2008, a third course, Desert Course, became available on Xbox Live as downloadable content.

 Reception

 The game received "average" reviews according to the review aggregation website Metacritic.
-Most critics praised its fun and good looks for an arcade game but wanted a longer game and disliked the sometimes quirky ball physics.
+Most critics praised its fun and good looks for an arcade game but wanted a longer game and disliked the quirky ball physics.